-Explain the steps involved in selecting, rotating a shape and changing colour in a shape.
+Explain the steps involved in selecting a shape and changing colour in a shape.

 Show to the students the steps involved in saving and opening a drawing.
+Also show the steps to close Paint 3D.

-Ask the students to solve the exercise 'Double Tap' given on page number 35.
+Ask the students to solve the exercise 'Take Off' given on page number 35.

-- What can Paint 3D be used for in computers?
+- Q. What can Paint 3D be used for in computers?

-- State the use of Shapes / Text / Brushes Tool.
-O.
+- State the use of Shapes / Text / Brushes Tool. Ο.

-- How can we add 3D shape and text?
-Q.
+- Q. How can we add 3D shape and text?

 - Q. How can a drawing be saved?

-- Q. How can we open a saved drawing?
+- How can we open a saved drawing?

 After explaining the chapter, let the students do the exercises given on pages 37 and 38 in the main course book.
-Tell the students to try sections such as 'Scratch Your Brain', 'Go Online' and 'A Better Me' given on pages 38 and 39 in the main course book.
+Tell the students to try sections such as 'Scratch Your Brain', 'Go Online' and 'A Better Me' given on pages 41 and 42 in the main course book.